sahana-sukumaran/Network-Intrusion-Detection-System/README.md

 A rule-based Network Intrusion Detection System designed to monitor live network traffic, analyze packets, and detect suspicious or malicious activities using predefined signatures stored in a database.

 ## 📌 Overview
 This project implements a lightweight NIDS that captures real-time network packets, evaluates them against intrusion detection rules stored in a database, and generates alerts based on severity.
-It focuses on understanding core NIDS concepts such as packet inspection, signature-based detection, and alert generation.

 ## 🚀 Features
 - Live network traffic monitoring